ennnbeee/ennnbeee.github.io/content/posts/MECM-Direct-Member-Collections.md

 So what do we do? `<spoiler>` Aggressive PowerShell scripts obviously. `</spoiler>`

 # The Approach
-We'll need to connect to the MECM PowerShell module, which is easy enough from the MECM server, then carry out the following actions:
+We'll need to connect to the MECM (pronounced 'MEHK-m' btw) PowerShell module, which is easy enough from the MECM server, then carry out the following actions:

 - Get the Device Collections with Direct Members
 - Capture the Direct Members